Outdoors — Hiking

 The trail is particularly beautiful in fall when the surrounding maples turn golden.
 Bring binoculars for bird watching, as the lake attracts various waterfowl and songbirds throughout the year.

-Moderate Distance: 8 km round trip (or drive to summit) Elevation: 400 m gain Time: 3-4 hours
+Moderate Distance: 8 km round trip Elevation: 400 m Time: 3–4 hours

 Mount Prevost offers two options: hike the trail from the base, or drive the gravel road to the summit and explore the shorter trails near the top.
 The summit features a war memorial and unobstructed 360-degree views.